 Power of Entry to premises suspected of operating without a licence may be obtained by applying to a Justice of the Peace for a Warrant.

-The licence holder will be committing an offence if they contravene any licence condition, obstruct an authorised officer.
+The licence holder will be committing an offence if they contravene any licence condition or obstruct an authorised officer.
 In addition the following also applies:

 - a licence holder is only permitted to sell dogs from the licensed premises and only to a member of the public, a licensed pet shop or a licensed Scottish rearing establishment;